trello-archive/category-theory/README.md

 ## Am I qualified?

-Anybody who's interested in automatically qualified to be in the group.
+Anybody who's interested automatically qualifies to be in the group.
 The book assumes very little knowledge of set theory, and we'd be more than happy to fill in any gaps.